tctien342/Asus-Vivobook-S510UA-Hackintosh/README.md

 4. **OpenCore Configurator**:
     * click onto **PlatformInfo** in the side bar on the left
     * on the right top, click onto the 1st tab 'DataHub - Generic - PlatformNVRAM'.
 You will see four text fields with `update this field`
-    * open a new empty instance of OC C leaving this instance open, navigate to the same tab, click onto the up/down arrow box next to `Check Coverage`, choose `MacBookPro15,4`
+    * *If you are a new user w/o a previous Clover config.plist*: open a new empty instance of OC C leaving this instance open, navigate to the same tab, click onto the up/down arrow box next to `Check Coverage`, choose `MacBookPro15,4`
     * in the provided OC config.plist in the 1st window, fill ONLY the text fields reading `update this field` with the corresponding values from the 2nd window instance.
+    * *existing user*: if you have already been booting via Clover config.plist: copy the matching values over according to [these conversion translations](https://dortania.github.io/OpenCore-Install-Guide/clover-conversion/Clover-config.html#smbios).
     * save

+    **Clover Configurator**:<br>
-    **Clover Configurator**: click onto **SMBIOS** in the side bar on the left.
+       * *new user*: click onto **SMBIOS** in the side bar on the left.
 Under 'System', next to 'Serial Number', click onto the `Generate New` button.
-That will change both, system and board serial number.
-Save.
+That will change both, system and board serial number.<br>
+    * *existing user*: use (recommended) PrefEdit to first remove the dummy SMBIOS section and replace it with your existing one<br>
+    * Save.

  Above steps are necessary to - amongst other things - hopefully be able to use iCloud.